sjpradhan/Logistic-Analysis/README.md

 # Objective:
-- Understanding transportation patterns,
+- Data Validation
-- Optimizing routes,
+- Understanding transportation patterns
-- Cost analysis,
+- Optimizing routes
-- Inventory management,
+- Cost analysis
-- A/B testing,
+- Inventory management
-- Demand & Sales Forecast.
+- A/B testing

 # About Dataset:
 A real-world dataset of an outbound logistics network is provided by a global microchip producer.
 The company provided demand data for 9215 orders that need to be routed via their outbound supply chain